zalf-rpm/monica-documentation/docs/index.md

 ### How to Cite MONICA

 When using MONICA in publications, please cite the main model description paper (Nendel et al., 2011).
-For recent model developments and an overview of the current MONICA framework, the book chapter by Nendel et al. (2025) is also recommended.
+For studies using recent developments or the current MONICA framework, we additionally recommend citing the book chapter by Nendel et al. (2025).

 #### In-text citation example